 Through our Understanding Unsheltered Homelessness Project, we engaged nearly 600 people to learn more about the experience of living unsheltered in different parts of King County.
 This information is integrated into the 5-Year Plan, and ensures that we center the voices of people with lived experience of homelessness in order to improve the system.

-We are working towards better data capacity with shelter and outreach providers, including real-time shelter availability, and a county-wide “By Name List” that will build on cross-systems integrated data and add granular information about who is homeless, where they are, which service providers are involved, and what they need, to facilitate matching with services, shelter and housing.
+We are working towards better data capacity with shelter and outreach providers, including real-time shelter availability, and a county-wide “By Name List” that will be privacy-protected and include information about who is homeless, where they are, which service providers are involved, and what they need, to facilitate matching with services, shelter and housing.
 A By Name List turns numbers back into people, and the information follows the person, similar to secure electronic medical records.

 Partnership for Zero

-In order to address visible homelessness, we must work across sectors to meet the needs of people in acute behavioral health crises, people with co-occurring disorders or substance use disorders.
+In order to address visible homelessness, we must work across government agencies and private partners to meet the needs of people in acute behavioral health crises and people with co-occurring disorders or substance use disorders.
 To make progress on these goals, we work closely with Public Health of Seattle King County and the King County Behavioral Health and Recovery Division.

 All funding opportunities for new shelters, expanded outreach, or other new programs are posted on our website, and priorities for new programs if new funding becomes available are detailed in our 5-Year Plan.